EbookFoundation/thoth-wiki/ScienceOpen.md

 [ScienceOpen](https://www.scienceopen.com/) is a discovery platform for scholarly research.
-Its database is openly accessible to users, but is solely focused on articles.
+Its database is openly accessible to users.
+While initially focusing on OA journal articles, ScienceOpen has been expanding its reach to include OA books, which now amounts to >3 million book and chapter records aggregated.

+As of 2021-04, a dedicated project funded by Germany's Federal Ministry of Education and Research is seeking to more formally place OA books/monographs within the scope of ScienceOpen, with a corresponding plan to develop an advanced metadata standard.

+> _The ScienceOpen platform shall make metadata creation, management, and delivery an intuitive and easy to handle task for open access publishers to support best-practices and increase discoverability._ Source: [ScienceOpen blog](https://blog.scienceopen.com/2021/04/bmbf-funded-open-access-project/)